· 24 June 2018 ·

 William Byrd (c.1540-1623) is described as the greatest composer of the English Renaissance, possibly of everyone else’s Renaissance too.
 His teacher was Thomas Tallis (c.1505-1585), who composed and performed for every Tudor monarch except the first one.

-For more details, especially about the music, you won’t find anything better than this 1998 article, William Byrd’s ‘Battle’ and the Earl of Oxford, by Sally Mosher, at the Shakespeare Oxford Fellowship website.YouTube contains a wide assortment of arrangements and performances of my march.
-Here’s a playlist with (at the moment) 20 variations.
+For more details, especially about the music, you won’t find anything better than this 1998 article, William Byrd’s ‘Battle’ and the Earl of Oxford, by Sally Mosher, at the Shakespeare Oxford Fellowship website.YouTube contains a wide assortment of orchestrations, arrangements, and performances of my march.
+Here’s a playlist with twenty of them.
 Let the video run and it will play them all.

 adapted from content previously posted on